consciouscollective-online/scrapy/README.md

 `crontab -e`

-insert the following text at the end of the file ("from_email@address.com" can be a dummy string.
-Mail will use your configured email address):
+insert the following text at the end of the file, edit as needed:

 > @reboot cd /path/to/scrapy/ && python3 scrape.py &
 >